gradle/gradle/platforms/core-runtime/INSTRUMENTATION.md

 Annotation processor is implemented as Java annotation processor in [platforms/core-runtime/internal-instrumentation-processor](https://github.com/gradle/gradle/tree/master/platforms/core-runtime/internal-instrumentation-processor) and its API (annotations) are defined in the [platforms/core-runtime/internal-instrumentation-api](https://github.com/gradle/gradle/tree/master/platforms/core-runtime/internal-instrumentation-api).
 This annotation processor transforms interceptor declarations defined by Gradle developers to interceptors that modify Jvm bytecode.

-Since this is a Java annotation processor all declarations have to be defined as Java classes, so interceptor declarations in Kotlin or Groovy are not supported.
+**Note:** Since this is a Java annotation processor all declarations have to be defined as Java classes, so interceptor declarations in Kotlin or Groovy are not supported.

 ##### Using the Annotation processor